Crossroads MVP

 - First Step

-- Targets may not use A to absorb puncturing Damage.
+- On a Critical Hit using Skill, targets may not use A to absorb puncturing damage.

 - Second Step